Vugl/ha-narodmon/README.md

 ## Breaking changes

 - Since version 2.0.0 the field `apikey` is no longer required and is not recommended.
 Fill it out only if you already have your own API key with special limits.
 Otherwise, remove this field from your configuration.
+- Since version 2.1.0, the ability to specify the radius of the sensors search zone has been added.
+The default radius is set to 10 km.

 ## Installation